A little food Inspiration

 Happy New Year and Good Luck!

 Most people I ask say 2010 was not a very good year.
 And, now, as I write this, we are just hours away from a new year.
-Prosperity, health, wealth, strength and good are near!
+Prosperity, health, wealth, strength and good luck are near!
 BUT, only if you do the right things to prepare.

 I’ve compiled a list to help you out.

 First, there are all the foods you must eat.
-Some foods must be eaten on New Year’s Eve, a few must be eaten on New Year’s Day and other stuffs must be eaten at exactly at the stroke of midnight!
+Some foods must be eaten on New Year’s Eve, a few must be eaten on New Year’s Day and other food stuffs must be eaten at exactly at the stroke of midnight!
 If unsure when best to eat, I recommend eating all day and night!
 And, if some of these ideas have not been your tradition, you might consider adding them, just to change your luck.

 • Eat a few long noodles for long life!
-(Now, it’s important to note here that you must not to break the noodle before you eat it, therefore cutting your life short, so, my is to be careful not to choke which is not very good luck, at all.)
+(Now, it’s important to note here that you must not to break the noodle before you eat it, therefore cutting your life short, so, my advice is to be careful not to choke which is not very good luck, at all.)

 • Eat meat!
 Meat means prosperity and strength.
 Eating meat on New Year’s means good luck all year long.
 I’ve read that brisket is popular, but, many traditions include pork.
 Fish is important, too.
 Fish swim in schools and represent abundance.
 Whatever you do, do not eat anything with wings or your luck will fly away.